AdobeDocs/cc-everywhere/src/pages/v3/reference/types/index.md

 | :-- | :-- | :-
 | "group" | Quick action will render a drop-down button
 | "button" | Quick action will render a standalone single button
-| "link" | Quick action will render text with hyperlink to export asset -->
+| "link" | Quick action will render text with hyperlink to export asset -- &gt;

 ### CustomExportButton